 Within Smartbook, you are encouraged to complete at least eleven chapters throughout the term by each deadline.
-Chapters 1 to 3 are due Sunday January 19 (11:59 p.m.).
-After this, correctly answer all of the chapter specific questions by the Sunday night before the chapter is scheduled to be covered in class (as per the Course Schedule on Page 16 of this document; i.e., Chapter 7 is covered the week of January 27 and you would complete the Chapter 7 Smartbook by Sunday January 26), no later than 11:59 p.m.
+Chapters 1 to 3 and 7 are due Tuesday July 2 (11:59 p.m.).
+After this, correctly answer all of the chapter specific questions by the night before the chapter is scheduled to be covered in class (as per the Course Schedule on Page 17 of this document; i.e., Chapter 8 is covered the class of July 9 and you would complete the Chapter 8 Smartbook by Tuesday July 8), no later than 11:59 p.m.

 You will earn a total of 7% of your final grade if you complete all the questions by the deadlines.
 Partial marks (based on the correct percentage completed by the deadline) are possible.
 For incorrectly answered questions, the system will generate additional questions until it is satisfied that you are knowledgeable on the concept.
 That is, for Smartbook you are being marked only on completion and not accuracy (there are no marks deducted for wrong answers, marks are only awarded for correct answers).
 For optimal results, work ahead and be sure to schedule sufficient time for this work.
 Refresh your page regularly.
-At the end of the semester, your lowest 4 chapter marks from Chapters 4-15 will be dropped.
+At the end of the semester, your lowest 4 chapter marks from Chapters 4-15 (not including Chapter 7) will be dropped.
 This will happen automatically, and you do not need to contact your instructor for this to occur.
 While you are not required to complete every chapter for a complete Smartbook grade, for optimal learning we recommend that you complete every chapter of Smartbook.

 Class activities will be worth a total of 8% of your final grade.
 Throughout the semester, you will also be required to complete assignments in Connect.
 It will be difficult to navigate on a smart phone, therefore a laptop or desktop is preferred and recommended for the completion of these assignments.
-These assignments will open right after class ends and will stay open for a total of 24 hours (E.g., Opens on Tuesday at 2:30 p.m. after class, and closes on Wednesday at 2:29 p.m.).
+These assignments will open right after class ends and will stay open for a total of 24 hours (E.g., Opens on Monday at 5:40 p.m. after class, and closes on Tuesday at 5:39 p.m.).
 At the end of the semester, your lowest class activity grade will be dropped.
 This will happen automatically, and you do not need to contact your instructor for this to occur.